teklumt/Loan-Tracker-API/Readme.md

 This API enables a secure and scalable loan management system with user and admin functionalities, built on Golang with the Gin framework and MongoDB.

 ---

-This documentation provides a full overview of the Loan Tracker API, including the environmental setup needed for both development and production environments.